erikanagamine/altadispcontigencia-maa-portugues/README.md

 vagrant ssh | para acessar a máquina virtual.
 Pode ser combinada com o nome do servidor, exemplo: vagrant ssh ol7-vagrant (observação se na sua máquina hospedeira você utiliza windows, utilize "set VAGRANT_PREFER_SYSTEM_BIN=0" antes do comando vagrant ssh para forçar a utilização de ssh, nao rsync)

+<a name="4"></a>
+# 4. LAMP

+O objetivo

+Vá para o diretório da descompactado vagrant-projects/OracleLinux/7 Run vagrant status to check Vagrantfile status and possible plugin(s) required Run vagrant up
+The first time you run this it will provision everything and may take a while.
+Ensure you have a good internet connection!
+The Vagrant file allows for customization.
+SSH into the VM either by using vagrant ssh If required, by Vagrantfile you can also setup ssh port forwarding.
+You can shut down the VM via the usual vagrant halt and the start it up again via vagrant up.